openwpm/OpenWPM/docs/Platform-Architecture.md

     manager.close()
 ```

-Please note that you need to close the manager, because by default CommandSequences are executed in a non-blocking fashion meaning that you might reach the end of you main function/file before the CommandSequence completed running.
+Please note that you need to close the manager, because by default CommandSequences are executed in a non-blocking fashion meaning that you might reach the end of your main function/file before the CommandSequence completed running.

 `TaskManager.execute_command_sequence` has an optional `index` parameter that enables the user to specify which of the existing browsers should execute a command.
 The options are